indiketa/docker-loadbalancer/README.md

 Signaling HAProxy with SIGUSR2, pid 12
 ```
 All works.
 Simple but effective haproxy load balancer.
-Haproxy is configured to balance the traffic using tcp mode (not http), you can balance anything.
+Haproxy is configured to balance the traffic using http mode, but you can reconfigure the HAProxy template to use tcp if you need.

 ## Real-life usage